Dem Brudders

 Picture

 Ever since the 747 debuted in 1969, I wanted to build a model in Pan Am colors.
 This is MPC's 747-100 from 1982.
 The plastic is the same as the Airfix kit.
 The MPC kit came with Pan Am's updated scheme with larger titles.
 I mixed and matched decal sheets to get the original livery with smaller titles as it was hard to find a single Pan Am aftermarket sheet that was just right when I built this model in 1998.
 Panel lines were scribed.
-Engine pylons were modified and the cheatline is paint from the same bottle I used on the Pan Am DC-8.
+Engine pylons were modified and the cheatline is paint from the same bottle I used on the Pan Am DC-8, a custom-mix of Testors enamel.

 Picture